DarshanAdiga/idiom-principle-on-magpie-corpus/README.md

 *> exp2 and onwards should have used XLNet architecture, used BERT because it was faster

 **TODO:**
-- Experiment with both 'Option-1' and 'Option-2' methods of adding single-token-representations.
 - Conduct single-token-representations experiment with XLNet base model.
+- The *AStitchInLanguageModels* paper does Idiom-includ/exclude experiment as well in Task-1.
+Try that as well, if required.

 **Variations of exp3:**
+In both of the below experiments (exp3A and exp3B), the MWEs are replaced by their corresponding single tokens in the training data.
 The single-token-representations experiment has following variations:

 1. `exp3A`: The single-token-representation contain randomly initialized embeddings.
     1.1 `exp3A_1`: Uses the `option-1` method of adding single-token-representations, as described above.
     1.2 `exp3A_2`: Uses the `option-2` method of adding single-token-representations, as described above.

-2. `exp3B`: The model with single-token-representation is trained on Common Crawl News Dataset (as described in the *AStitchInLanguageModels* paper).
+2. `exp3B`: The model with single-token-representation is first trained(fine-tuned) with a Masked-LM objective on Common Crawl News Dataset (as described in the *AStitchInLanguageModels* paper).
+The steps followed [here](https://github.com/H-TayyarMadabushi/AStitchInLanguageModels/blob/main/Dataset/Task2/README.md#generating-pre-training-data) are taken as reference.
-    2.1 `exp3B_1`: TODO
-    2.2 `exp3B_1`: TODO
+**Steps:**

+    i.
+Add the new tokens to the vocabulary of the model.
+This leads to two variations of models using `option-1` and `option-2`.

+    ii.
+Train(fine-tune) the model with a *Masked-LM* objective on CC-News corpus.
+The pre-processed CC-News data for this purpose is already available [here](https://github.com/H-TayyarMadabushi/AStitchInLanguageModels/blob/main/Dataset/Task2/README.md#generating-pre-training-data).
+It has been used directly in these experiments.
+The training scripts are available [experiments/pretraining](experiments/pretraining).

+    iii.
+Use this fine-tuned model with a *SequenceClassification* objective on the MAGPIE dataset as done by previous experiments.
+This leads to two experiments: `exp3B_1` and `exp3B_2`.

+**TODO:**
+- The pre-processed CC News Corpus used in the `step 2.ii` above has been created using [this script](https://github.com/H-TayyarMadabushi/AStitchInLanguageModels/blob/main/Dataset/Task2/README.md#extract-data-from-common-crawl).
+This method uses a list of idioms to identify sentences with and without idioms in the CC News dataset.
+Evaluate the percentage of overlap between the list of idioms used by this script and the list of idioms available in the MAGPIE dataset.

 ## Results